andreibesleaga/nestjs-mstv/README.md

 - ✅ Multi-environment configuration
 - ✅ Production monitoring and observability

-## 🚀 **Ready for Production**
+## 🚀 **Ready for Development**

-This template provides a complete, production-ready foundation for building scalable NestJS microservices with:
+This template provides a complete production-ready foundation for building scalable NestJS microservices with:

 - **Enterprise-grade architecture** following industry best practices
 - **Complete CQRS implementation** with command/query separation